Attachment styles: A map to understanding yourself and others in relationships

 DR LIZA CHERVONSKY | CLINICAL PSYCHOLOGIST

 Dr Liza Chervonsky is a clinical psychologist at Inlight Psychology in Bondi Junction.
 She has a Doctor of Clinical Psychology and a PhD.
-She works from a number of therapeutic modalities, including schema therapy, CBT, DBT, ACT, and mindfulness.
+She works from a number of therapeutic modalities, including schema therapy, CBT, DBT, ACT, mindfulness, and relational/attachment therapy.
 She takes a directive approach early in therapy, to help a person develop insight and awareness into their thoughts, emotions, and behaviours.
 She has a strong focus on helping people develop skills and strategies, so that they feel more able to tackle problems in life.
 She treats low mood, anxiety, anger issues, emotion regulation difficulties, social and relationship issues, and work and academic difficulties.